 Galina Alexandrova was born in Moscow, Russia to parents who were principal dancers with various companies.
-Galina's father, Mikhail, was a soloist with the Moiseyev Dance Company, and her mother, Svetlana, was a principal with the Stanislavsky Ballet in Moscow for over 20 years.
+Galina's father, Mikhail, was a soloist with the Moiseyev Dance Company, and her mother, Svetlana (pictured above), was a principal with the Stanislavsky Ballet in Moscow for over 20 years.

 At the age of ten, Galina was accepted to the legendary Bolshoi Ballet Academy in Moscow.
 After graduating, Galina was personally selected by Artistic Director Yuri Grigorovich to become a member of the Bolshoi Ballet.
 Galina danced there for seven years, performing many soloist roles in all of the Bolshoi's repertoire.